jannicz/appointment-picker/README.md

 - `endTime` hides all appointments above this hour, default is `24`
 - `disabled` array of disabled appointments, i.e. `['10:30', '1:15pm', ...]` - these times cannot be selected or entered and will be skipped using the keyboard arrows
 - `large` increasesthe size of the picker and the appointments by setting a `is-large` modifier
-- `static` if true, the picker gets rendered on initialization into the dom, open/close events are not registered, the picker is always visible ([see demo](https://jannicz.github.io/appointment-picker/example/render-on-init.html))
+- `static` if true, the picker gets rendered on initialization into the dom, open/close events are not registered, the picker is always visible ([see example](https://jannicz.github.io/appointment-picker/example/render-on-init.html))
 - `title` defines the picker's heading

-__Note:__ with `startTime` and `endTime` appointment hours can be visually removed.
-If startTime is greater than minTime a lower time can still be manually set via the keyboard.
+__Note:__ with `startTime` and `endTime` appointments below and above can be visually removed.
+If startTime is greater than `minTime` a lower time can still be manually set via the keyboard.
 On the other hand the picker does not accept lower hours than `minTime` and higher than `maxTime`.
-Manually entered times outside of the defined bounds will be rejected by the picker, no extra validation is therefore needed ([Demo](https://jannicz.github.io/appointment-picker/example/form-submit.html)).
+Manually entered times outside of the defined bounds will be rejected by the picker, no extra validation is therefore needed ([example](https://jannicz.github.io/appointment-picker/example/form-submit.html)).
 Entering an empty string into the input resets the time.

 Pass the options into the the AppointmentPicker call or the jQuery plugin call
 ```javascript